Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced

-Our work has several extensions.
-First, it is important to confirm the isospectrality between the radial Teukolsky equation and the alternative equation~\eqref{Hatsudaeq} in Sec.~\ref{Sec:VanishingLoveofKerrBH}.
-Alternatively, for a straightforward extension of our analysis to the Kerr black hole, Sasaki-Nakamura~\cite{Sasaki:135698} or Chandrasekhar-Detweiler~\cite{Chandrasekhar:1976zz} formalism might be better than the Teukolsky's one because those are smoothly reduced to the Regge-Wheeler and Zerilli equations in the non-rotating limit.
-Next, we expect that the vanishing of Love numbers of black holes beyond General Relativity, e.g., the Schwarzschild black hole in the Brans-Dicke theory, the Reissner-Nordstr\"{o}m black hole in the Einstein-Maxwell theory~\cite{Cardoso:2017cfl,Cardoso:2019upw} etc., can be understood in terms of another ``hidden'' symmetry.
-Based on the hidden symmetry, our forthcoming paper suggests that more than a few black holes with zero Love numbers exist either beyond General Relativity or in non-vacuum.
-For testing theories of gravity, we need deeper theoretical understanding of a system with or without non-zero Love numbers in advance of future gravitational-wave observations.
+Our work can have several future extensions.
+First, it is interesting to analyze the vanishing of the Love numbers of the Kerr black hole in terms of the alternative equation~\eqref{Hatsudaeq} in Sec.~\ref{Sec:VanishingLoveofKerrBH}.
+Next, we expect that the vanishing of Love numbers of other kinds of black holes, e.g., the Schwarzschild black hole in the Brans-Dicke theory, the Reissner-Nordstr\"{o}m black hole in the Einstein-Maxwell theory~\cite{Cardoso:2017cfl,Cardoso:2019upw} etc., can also be understood in terms of another ``hidden'' symmetry.
+In our forthcoming paper, we show more than a few black holes with zero Love numbers exist either beyond General Relativity or in non-vacuum from hidden symmetries.
+For testing theories of gravity by future gravitational-wave observations, we need deeper theoretical understanding on a system with or without non-zero Love numbers in advance.

-\section{Polar-type static tidal-field perturbation to Schwarzschild black holes: Construction and tidal Love numbers}
+\section{Polar-type static tidal-field perturbation to Schwarzschild black holes: construction and tidal Love numbers}

-Here, we show the vanishing of tidal Love numbers for the polar-type perturbation with the aid of the Chandrasekhar transformation~\cite{Chandrasekhar:1975zza}.
+Here, we show no static response for the polar-type perturbation with the aid of the Chandrasekhar transformation~\cite{Chandrasekhar:1975zza}.
 Static polar-type perturbations~$\Phi_\ell^+(z)$ are governed by the Zerilli equation in the static limit~\cite{PhysRevD.2.2141,Jhingan:2002kb},

 where

 with $\lambda=\ell^2+\ell-2$.
 Here, the index~$\ell=2,3,\cdots$ is that of multipole modes.